 April 2, 1917 - America declares war on Germany.

 The fighting ended with the signing of the Armistice at 11:00am (Paris time) on Monday 11 November 1918.
 This was not a surrender by Germany.
 On Saturday 28 June 1919 the signing of The Treaty of Versailles ended the state of war.
+Saturday 19 July 1919, known as "Peace Day", was declared a Public and Bank Holiday in the UK to mark the end of the war.

 The U.S.—German Peace Treaty is a peace treaty between the U.S. and German governments, signed in Berlin on August 25, 1921.
 The main reason for the conclusion of that treaty was the fact that the U.S. Senate did not ratify the multilateral peace treaty signed in Versailles, thus leading to a separate peace treaty.
 Ratifications were exchanged in Berlin on November 11, 1921, and the treaty became effective on the same day.
 The treaty was registered in League of Nations Treaty Series on August 12, 1922.